mujahidriazpk/ShopADoc/wp-content/plugins/clear-cache-for-widgets/readme.txt

 The popular Qode themes has a options to set your own custom CSS and JS.
 Sometimes you may not see your changes for a long while because your browser is trying to get the cached file.
 Whenever you save your Qode's options, the CSS and JS files will be forced to reload in the browser on the public side.

-Works with the following caching systems:
+Works with the following caching plugins:

 * Autoptimize
 * Breeze Cache